 - How much can I claim for an accident on scaffolding?

 There are a number of scaffolding fatal accidents and less serious accidents per year.
 As per NASC (National Access and Scaffolding Confederation), there were 36 scaffolding major incidents, and there were 69 scaffolding injuries that lasted for more than seven days in terms of symptoms.
-Moreover, in accordance with HSE, when it comes to fatal injuries, the main accident type is falls from a height (49 per cent).
+Moreover, in accordance with HSE, when it comes to a fatal injury from an accident at work, the main accident type is falls from a height.
+In 2020/21 there were 35 such deaths You can see other causes below.

 The Health and Safety Executive (HSE) have recognised the dangers that scaffolding poses.
 They have put together a specific checklist for scaffolding employers, which they are expected to adhere too.
 You can click here to see the checklist in full.
 The list includes the levels of competence and training of individuals when it comes to determining scaffolding needs and how scaffolding is dismantled and erected.
 On top of this, there is also a commitment to make certain that all scaffolding equipment is well looked after and checked on a frequent basis.

-When it comes to making a claim for a scaffolding accident, one of the most essential aspects is determining who is responsible for your scaffolding injury.
+When it comes to making scaffolding accident claims, one of the most essential aspects is determining who is responsible for your scaffolding injury.
 Negligence can fall on the shoulders of a number of different parties and people, for example…

 - The manufacturer responsible for creating the materials used in the construction may be to blame.